Geelong just gained another exciting new dining destination.

 - Located in the Federal Mills Precinct, the venue has transformed a 100-year-old red-brick boiler house

-- It opens to the public in July and will operate seven days a week
+- It is open seven days a week

 An ode to the year that the imposing and iconic façade of the former mill was completed by Australia’s first Labor Government, 1915 can be found within the red-brick boiler house at the heart of the precinct.